ericmwalk/weblog.lol/weblog/2016/02/2016-02-16_news-apps-and.md

 ---
-title: "News Apps and Email Newsletters"
 publish: "true"
 date: 2016-02-16 12:23:14
 tags: "Running"
 url: https://ericmwalk.blog/2016/02/16/news-apps-and.html
 ---

+# News Apps and Email Newsletters

 As I was reading my email last night everything became clear just as Jason Calacanis laid out in his post the day before titled "<a href="http://calacanis.com/2016/02/14/knowing-when-and-how-to-pivot-or-why-didnt-news-apps-work/">Knowing when, and how, to pivot (or, why didn’t news apps work?)</a>".
 It is a really good article and I would suggest checking it out.